gauravASC/markdown/README.md

 - The key design goal: _"readability"_
 	- As compared to HTML, etc.
 - Easy to markup plain text
-- Commonly used in readme files, comments and discussion forums etc.
+- Commonly used in readme files, comments and discussion forums:
 	- Websites like [GitHub](github.com), [Reddit](reddit.com) , [StackOverflow](stackoverflow.com) use  it...

 ---